Joan123654/WRO/robot-photos/README.md

 # Robot Photos
-This folder corresponds to the vehicle photos from different angles.
+This folder contains 6 photos corrisponding to the vehicle seen from different angles.